 Mac is currently a sophomore at his hometown high school, West Linn.
 A second-year varsity in rowing with Lake Oswego, Mac has traveled internationally and deeply enjoys the connections he’s made and the sport of crew itself.
 He is an active Teen Advisory Board member and leader and is the student representative on the Community Living Above board and Coalition Representative for youth.
 He is a former Teen Advisor member through the Public Library.
 Mac is smart, funny, and handsome (all self-proclaimed, none the less!), and is grateful for the opportunities that come knocking.

 Rob Ward is a long-time resident of West Linn, with two children in the West Linn School District.
 He worked for the Multnomah County Sheriff’s Office for twenty-five years with the mindset to help others with their addictions & life challenges.
 Prior to working for the Sheriff’s Office, he worked at three different Juvenile detention facilities, Donald E Long (Multnomah County, Skip Worth (Lane County), and Marion County’s Juvenile Detention.

 He places great pride and is honored to be on the board of Community Living Above (CLA).
 He’s passionate about helping our community through awareness and positive change.
 Let’s come together as a community and support each other in the fight to prevent substance use disorders.

 Pam has been a resident of West Linn for 18 years and is originally from Lake Oswego, Oregon.
-She has three children two in college and one in the West Linn Wilsonville School District.
+She has three children all brought up in the West Linn Wilsonville School District.
 Currently, in long-term recovery, Pam is excited to apply her passion for helping others coping with Substance Abuse Disorder to find the help and support they need.